Factbox: Close races in the battle for U.S. Senate

 Wisconsin

-The race to replace retiring Democrat Herb Kohl pits a former conservative governor, Republican Tommy Thompson, against a liberal congresswoman, Democrat Tammy Baldwin, who would be the chamber's first openly gay member.
+The race to replace retiring Democratic Senator Herb Kohl pits a former conservative Republican governor, Tommy Thompson, against a liberal congresswoman, Democrat Tammy Baldwin, who would be the chamber's first openly gay member.

 Polls initially showed Thompson leading.
 But Baldwin moved up by blasting him for having worked as a high-priced lobbyist after serving in the administration of President George W. Bush.